moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 - __Propagation time delay:__ time required for the photon to travel across the switch.

 Two approaches to switching are of relevance to our discussion.
 The first approach is the __crossbar switch__ with all-to-all connectivity.
 Such an $N\times N$ switch can be reconfigured to accomodate all possible $N!$ permutation of input-output pairs.
 One usual implementation of a crossbar switch is using microelectromechanical systems (MEMS) relying on small movable parts such as popup micromirrors, rotating prisms or spinning holographic disks [13].
+MEMS have usually low insertion loss and crosstalk, however due to their physical nature they sufer from slow switching times, which range from $10\mu$s to 10ms.

 # F. Pre-configured Event-driven Tasks
 In this section, we discuss synchronization-critical tasks that must be conducted when an event occurs.
 Most stationary qubits are under the control of a classical analog circuit that includes a local oscillator (LO) coupled to the corresponding frequency of the qubit itself.
 Avoiding drift between the _understood_ phase of the qubit and the _actual_ phase of the LO is a key part of hardware design for a qubit, but is beyond the scope of this document.